Previous Editions of the Conference

-The Thirteenth International Conference on Peer-to-Peer Computing will be held September 09-11, 2013, in Trento, italy.
+The Fourteenth International Conference on Peer-to-Peer Computing was held September 08-12, 2014, in London, England.

 Scope of the Conferences